isabella232/blockscout-req-opt-batch-size-finder/README.md

 log = "0.4.17"
 ```
 ## Structure of concurrency
-The picture shows how the block numbers are stored in memory and how concurrency is applied to them
+The picture shows how the block numbers are stored in memory and how concurrency is applied to them:
-(for *eth_getBlockByNumber* requests and for *eth_getTransactionReceipt* similarly).

 ![](https://i.imgur.com/qCOH6eB.png)

 ## Analysis
+*Images will be soon*
 Let's take a look at the distribution when iterating `block_batch_size`:
-(HackMD doesn't support big images)

 * [This](https://drive.google.com/file/d/1SQyoQ2U6RJpGpLjJlGq5rJplcrb8S5f-/view?usp=sharing) and [this](https://drive.google.com/file/d/1nhLULLho_H7XZpWFDIRBe6-KxDlD_rqa/view?usp=sharing) plots shows dependence of time on concurrency.
 Vertical line is the num of cores (I have 8).